In Memoriam Letizia Battaglia

 “Letizia was part of the history of the city, for her politics was her existence, and she always used her photo’s to find meaning in life.
 She made visible what was invisible in the city of Palermo.”

-Letizia Battaglia was an internationally acclaimed symbol in thee art world, and a symbol of the liberation of Palermo from the power of the mafia.
+Letizia Battaglia was an internationally acclaimed icon in the art world, and a symbol of the liberation of Palermo from the power of the mafia.